THE SOCIETIES REGISTRATION ACT, 1860

 16. Governing body defined.− The governing body of the society shall be the governors, council, directors, committee, trustees or other body to whom by the rules and regulations of the society the management of its affairs is entrusted.

 [16-A. Supersession of governing body of a society.− (1) Notwithstanding anything contained in the memorandum of association, rules or regulations of a society registered under this Act, if, after such inquiry as may be necessary, the Provincial Government is of the opinion that the governing body of the society−

 (a) is unable to discharge or persistently fails in discharging its duties, or

-(b) is unable to administer its affairs or meet its financial obligations, or
+(b) is unable to administer its affairs or meet its financial

 (c) generally acts in a manner contrary to public interest or the interests of the members of the society,